Complete Visibility Critical for Healthcare Wi-Fi Networks

 Defined this way, complete visibility moves beyond a passive capability and becomes something that proactively works for optimization.

 Thanks to artificial intelligence technology, it’s possible.
-An AI-based platform will learn to recognize normal network behavior.
+An AI-powered platform will learn to recognize normal network behavior.
 When anything abnormal happens, it can immediately alert IT.
-This allows teams to proactively troubleshoot, a change from the old, reactive system dependent on WiFi problem tickets.
+This allows teams to proactively troubleshoot, a change from the old, reactive system dependent on Wi-Fi problem tickets.

 In other words, the alerts now provide complete visibility.